 - Make a fruit salad with clementines, blueberries, blackberries and strawberries.

-- Add a few clementine segments to your yogurt.
+- Add clementine segments to a bowl of yogurt.

-- Top a bowl of patmela or cold cereal with clementines.
+- Top a bowl of oatmeal or cold cereal with clementine segments.

-- Alternate layers of low-fat granola, yogurt and clementines for a delicious breakfast parfait.
+- Alternate layers of granola, yogurt and clementines for a delicious breakfast parfait.

-- Toss clementine slices into a spinach salad to boost iron absorption (vitamin C enhances iron absorption from plant foods).
+- Toss clementine segments into a spinach salad to boost iron absorption (vitamin C enhances iron absorption from plant foods).

 - Add a squeeze of fresh clementine juice to balsamic vinegar and olive oil for a salad dressing.

-- Garnish a quinoa or bean salad with chopped clementine.
+- Garnish a quinoa or bean salad with chopped clementine segments.
 Serve chilled.